 Awesome, Dr <Doctor.Is.Awesome@gunet.georgetown.edu>

-4:54 PM (12 hours ago)
+4:54 PM (12 hours ago)to me

 Transplants have been busier recently but that's not always a predictor of what's to come.
 Timing is still unpredictable other than as your MELD rises the chances increase.
 However, before year end is still possible.